anvilarth/Roborace/README.md

 background.jpg - Image for main menu
 ________________________________________________

-run.txt - File, how to run roborace.cpp
+run - File, how to run roborace.cpp
 ________________________________________________

 makefile - Makefile for game